 The World Heritage Committee inscribed Lake Turkana National Parks on the UNESCO World Heritage List in 1997, which consists of three national parks, located around Lake Turkana, also known as the Jade Sea because of the remarkable, almost incandescent color of its waters, which strikingly appear blue-green.

-Lake Turkana is a massive inland sea, the largest desert lake in the world.
+Lake Turkana is a massive inland sea and the largest desert lake in the world.
 This single body of water is over 250 kilometers long- longer than the entire Kenyan coast.
 The treasure that lies in Lake Turkana is the massive crocodile population, which grow to a record size, with some of the largest specimens found on remote windswept Central Island.